AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 You can download the themes from the Git repositories, make customizations and save them for future use.

-You can choose to perform one of the following actions with an OOTB theme:
+You can choose to perform one of the following actions with a theme:

 * **Create/customize a theme**:
 AEM provides some reference themes.
 These themes serves as a boilerplate for creating other themes by customizing it.
 Themes can be personilized to make it unique and align with an organization's style.